 Watch My Video!

-Watch my video recipe for step-by-step instructions!
+Watch my YouTube video recipe for step-by-step instructions and watch me make these cookies!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website and YouTube channel and turn on notifications!

 French Macarons Tips